Permitting made easy

 Note: as of August 2017 special new rules apply to properties if the work will alter the grounds in any way.

-Two resources are listed that could be helpful.
-Each will take you to a State web address so you can view and download if you wish.
+Three resources are listed that could be helpful.
+Each will take you to a State web address or a State supplied pdf so you can view and download if you wish.

 Excerpt From International Building Code Chpt 9: Smoke Alarms